Best places to visit in Crete based on the town of your stay

 The guide followed always at the end of the group to make sure everyone was safe.

 I took my time with the photos.
-I visited the inhabited villages on route, where I met other people.
+I visited the inhabited villages en route, where I met other people.

 I arrived at the highlight of the day, the very narrow passage called The Gate where the two sides of the gorge almost kiss each other.

-I was said that the Samaria Gorge may be crowded and probably it is if you rush with the other 70-80 people that all leave at the same time.
+I was told that the Samaria Gorge may be crowded and probably it is if you rush with the other 70-80 people that all leave at the same time.

 I was almost on my own.